PayPal Fees for Australia: A Full Guide 2026

 Payment/provider With PayPal recipient gets: With Wise recipient gets: With OFX recipient gets: Recipient gets most with:

-• Fees and rates correct at time of research – 26th October 2023
+Fees and rates correct at time of writing – 19th March 2026

-As you can see in our comparison, Wise and OFX are both cheaper options to send money abroad compared to PayPal.
+As you can see in our comparison, Wise and OFX are both competitive options to send money abroad compared to PayPal.

 Specialist services like these also tend to offer their own specific competitive advantages.
 For example, Wise also has a multi-currency account and the Wise card which you can use to hold and exchange 40+ currencies with the mid-market exchange rate, and spend in 150+ countries around the world.
 OFX on the other hand offers currency risk management solutions to individuals and businesses with a 24/7 phone service when you need support or advice.